sbmlteam/libsbml/dev/utilities/nativeWinTests/java/README.txt

 2. testJava.bat does the following:

-   i) copies sbmlj.lib to the bindings/java dir ii) copies sbmlj.dll to the bindings/java dir iii) builds the AutoTestRunner in the bindings/java dir iv) runs the AutoTestRunner
+   i) copies libsbmlj.lib to the bindings/java dir ii) copies libsbmlj.dll to the bindings/java dir iii) builds the AutoTestRunner in the bindings/java dir iv) runs the AutoTestRunner